alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### i.
 User Aims

-- Finding a community if like-minded of plane spotters in Dublin.
+- Finding a community of like-minded of plane spotters in Dublin.
 - To share images of aircraft at Dublin Airport.
 - To get up to date information.
 - To find the best plane spotting locations.